gretelai/gretel-blueprints/sdk_blueprints/README.md

 # 📘 Gretel SDK Blueprints

-New to Gretel?
+New to the Gretel SDK?
 This is the best place to start!

  The **Gretel SDK Blueprints** are a series of notebooks that are designed to provide a foundational introduction to the Gretel SDK.
 For the best experience, we recommend running these notebooks in [Google Colab](https://colab.research.google.com/).